shystruk/csv-file-validator/README.md

 If required is true than a column value will be checked if it is not empty

+### requiredAndNotBlank
+Type: `Boolean` <br>

+If required is true than a column value will be trimmed and checked that it is not blank

 ### requiredError
 Type: `Function` <br>